Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Smooth Phase Transition Waveforms

 Subsequently, the mixer output of GMSK PC-FMCW can be represented as:

 and its frequency-domain representation can be written as \cite{RouphaelBook2009}:

 Similar to the Gaussian case, the Gaussian filter $H(f)$ bounds the frequency components of the mixer output for GMSK PC-FMCW as shown in \eqref{eqGMSKFre}.
 Thus the first null location becomes $f_b + B_s$, and the required cut-off frequency to include the main lobe is the same as \eqref{minimumLPF}.
 In addition, GMSK PC-FMCW has a ${\rm sinc}^2$ term instead of a ${\rm sinc}$ function, which is seen in the BPSK code.
-This is because the GMSK phase code has a smoothed triangular shape while the BPSK has rectangular, as illustrated in Figure~\ref{fig:4}.
+This is because the GMSK phase code has a smoothed triangular shape while BPSK has rectangular, as illustrated in Figure~\ref{fig:4}.

-The spectral behaviour of the GMSK PC-FMCW is shown in Figure~\ref{fig:6} in yellow color.
-It can be seen that the taking square of ${\rm sinc}$ function and bounding it by the Gaussian filter further reduces the spectral leakage in the spectrum outside of the 3-dB bandwidth compared to both BPSK and Gaussian code.
+The frequency spectrum of the mixer output for GMSK PC-FMCW \eqref{eqGMSKFre} is shown in Figure~\ref{fig:6} in yellow color.
+It can be seen that taking the square of the ${\rm sinc}$ function and bounding it by the Gaussian filter further reduces the spectrum widening of the coded beat signal.
+We observe this in Figure~\ref{fig:71} as the spectrum width of the coded beat signal associated with GMSK PC-FMCW is lower (especially for large code bandwidth) compared to both BPSK PC-FMCW and Gaussian PC-FMCW.
 Consequently, better sensing performance (i.e. lower sidelobe level) is expected for a GMSK PC-FMCW when the bandwidth of the code increases and becomes comparable to ADC sampling.